KazaiMazai/SwiftletModel/README.md

 ## Query Entities

-Now let's query a user his chat, messages and replies.
+Now let's query a user his chats, messages and replies with authors and ids of the replied messages...

-Wait but we've just saved a chat with users and messages
+Wait but we've just saved a chat with users and messages, WTF?

 Exactly.
-That's the point of bidirectional links.
+That's the point of bidirectional links:

 ```
 let user = User